-Federal charges are different from state charges-and there are so many considerable differences that only a federal defense lawyer can walk you through it.
+Federal drug charges are different from state charges and there are so many considerable differences that only a federal drug crimes lawyer can walk you through it.
 At Patituce & Associates, we're one of the few firms in Ohio that can provide aggressive, successful defense for individuals who've been charged with a federal drug crime.

 According to the federal sentencing guidelines, depending on the quantity of the drugs involved, you may face mandatory years, or decades, in federal prison.
-It is important that if you believe you are being investigated, have been charged, or have been indicted that you immediately speak with a federal defense lawyer.
+It is important that if you believe you are being investigated, have been charged, or have been indicted that you immediately speak with a Cleveland federal drug charges lawyer.